-The past two years have been immensely challenging.
+The past few years have been immensely challenging.
 In times of uncertainty, many people will find sleeping well to be a challenge.
 Our quality of sleep is affected by our emotional health, our nutrition, our physical health and fitness, and our general wellbeing.

-Sleep deprivation has also been linked to potentially serious changes to emotion, mood states, and their regulation.
+Sleep deprivation has been linked to potentially serious changes to emotion, mood states, and their regulation.
 What’s more, it could dramatically slow your response time and ability to make rational decisions, placing you and others in harm’s way.
 You might feel the most immediate effects of poor sleep in the general demise of your ability to function effectively throughout the day.
-You might find it harder to concentrate, feel cranky, over-emotional or stressed.
+You might also find it harder to concentrate, feel cranky, over-emotional or stressed.

 1. Turn off all lights

 Light is one of the biggest factors to affect our sleeping pattern.
 That’s because our eyes have receptors which sense the light and communicate with the brain to tell us whether it’s day (awake) or night (sleep) time.